iRobotEducation/root-robot-ble-protocol/README.md

 4. **Advertising packet**

 Before connection, the robot will broadcast an advertising packet and scan response packet that contain the following.
+- Robot name
+- Robot State characteristic
 - Root Identifier service UUID
-    - Robot name
-    - Robot State State characteristic
 - Manufacturer Data using manufacturer ID: `0x0600` and containing a string for robot type: ex. `RT1` or `RT0`

 ### BLE Protocol Version